mx4/lion/README.md

 THE 4Kb intro by Elliot - 1995

+Notes
-Lion finished first at the Wired 1995
+- Lion finished first at the Wired 1995 in the 4KB category

-You can run this on modern hardware/operating-systems with dosbox (among others).
+- you can run this on modern hardware/operating-systems with dosbox (among others).
+- you can press the escape key to move to the next sequence

 https://files.scene.org/view/parties/1995/wired95/results.txt
 https://files.scene.org/view/parties/1995/wired95/in4k/ep-lion.zip